 Based on your needs, choose a drone with a strong antenna for a broader control range.
 Most modern drones have ranges of 30 meters, which is good for leisure use.
 If you’re a professional surveyor or photographer, your range needs might get more intensive.
 You may discover that you need to squeeze as much range from the drone as much as possible.

 For this purpose, smaller models may not do as well as the larger counterparts.
-Remember that as range increases, the size, design, and price will increase.
+Remember that as the range increases, the size, design, and price will increase.
+Our best idea is to try rental drones from sites like FriendWithA.com so that you can get an idea about the drone before buying it.
+You can get a complete hands-on review before finally deciding which one to buy.

 Camera and Picture Quality